NamelessCoding/NamelessCoding.github.io/index.md

 # About

-I'm a 21 year old greaphics programmer, currently living in the Netherlands with hope to be able to work as a rendering engineer in the future(it's my drean).
+I'm a 21 year old graphics programmer, currently living in the Netherlands with hope to be able to work as a rendering engineer in the future(it's my drean).
 Here I can post about the different projects and share some of my thoughts behind the creation!

 # Contact: